 Revolutions require change.
 What have been the challenges or unforeseen barriers to change?

 Healthcare is extremely complex and slow moving, largely because the requirements that need to be met are extremely complex.
 Compliance with regulations is one example.
-You won’t and cannot succeed unless you are compliant.
+You will not and cannot succeed unless you are compliant.

-You won’t and cannot succeed unless you are compliant.
+You will not and cannot succeed unless you are compliant.

 Become an expert.
 Work really hard so you know what you are talking about.
 You can do this by working with people who are experts; those on the coalface doing the do.
 Let them help you navigate through the complexity until you are able to deliver a product that meets a real need.